All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will TB-500 prevent scarring?

-TB-500 cannot guarantee scar-free healing.
-However, its potential to improve collagen organization in healing tissue may contribute to better scar quality (thinner, flatter, more organized).
+TB-500 can't guarantee scar-free healing.
+But its potential to improve collagen organization in healing tissue may contribute to better scar quality (thinner, flatter, more organized).
 Scar outcomes depend on many factors including wound size, location, tension on the wound, genetics, and post-healing care.

 Can TB-500 help with burns?